C++ List resize

 1,2,3

-In this example, resize function decreases the size of the list container by 2.
-Therefore, the last two elements of the list has been removed and output becomes 1,2,3.
+In this instance, the resize method reduces the size of the list container by 2 elements.
+As a result, the final two elements in the list are eliminated, and the resulting output is 1, 2, 3.

 Example 2